rollingcoconut/RadioML/README.md

 # RadioML

-Nov 29: (forgot I have an ML test tomorrow; will come in tomorrow Nov 29th afternoon 6-8pm)

-ACCOMPLISHED
-* parts 4 for new samples : density plot of SNR added -- but it's a straight line, which sort
+Nov 29: parts 3,4 done for new samples (need to tweak density SNR plots;

-TODO
-* part 5 (working here)
+formula I use for computing SNR (10log10(sP/nP)) is 3db off
+	- notebook is easier to navigate with code cleaned up
+	- notebook is consistent

 3. Modify your notebook so that you read in a pickled array for a given SNR, rather than generating the signal and noise samples yourself.
 (Don't create a new